Leading a Sales Force Restructuring

 3. Be an Empathetic Leader: The key is to be open.
 Listen.
 Help your staff deal with their emotions and be empathetic.
 By showing concern and interest, you will be working towards getting everyone back on board.
 Set up weekly group meetings to provide feedback on how the transition is progressing.
 Put out the small fires and try to address them before they become infernos.

 4. Offer Support: Your efforts need to be focused on coaching and encouraging people to be successful in transitioning to the new vision.
 Be available, be present, and be there for your people.
-You may want to offer your sales manager’s access to an executive sales coach to help them deal with any issues.
-An executive sales coach can help accelerate the transition by offering an unbiased sounding board and be an outlet for managers to discuss issues that they may not be comfortable raising with you.
+You may want to offer your sales managers access to an executive sales coach to help them deal with any issues.
+An executive sales coach can help accelerate the transition by offering an unbiased sounding board and being an outlet for managers to discuss issues that they may not be comfortable raising with you.

 5. Promote and Communicate Positivity: You need to exude optimism and a “can do” attitude regarding the transition.
 Promote optimism and positive thinking in all your communications.
 Be sure to highlight positive movements and all success stories, no matter how minor.
 Reward each success and allow the people who adjust quicker to become role models for the team.